antnsn/Lexorium/readme.md

-# Lexorium

 <p align="center">
   <img width="30%" src="assets/icon.png">
 </p>

+# Lexorium
+*(Derived from "lexicon" and "orium," suggesting a place for words)*

-**Lexorium** is an open-source Electron application designed to streamline the process of managing text and code snippets.
-It's your go-to solution for those moments when you have text that needs to be stored temporarily before finding its final destination.
-Whether it's notes, code snippets, or any other text, Lexorium ensures that you can easily save, search, and organize your content.
+**Lexorium** is an open-source Electron application designed to streamline the management of text and code snippets.
+It's your go-to tool for those moments when you need to temporarily store text before it finds its final destination.
+Whether it's notes, code snippets, or any other text, **Lexorium** ensures you can easily save, search, and organize your content.

-**Lexorium** is proudly built with the help of ChatGPT and is a testament to what is possible with a combination of knowledge, dedication, and computer-aided assistance. **Lexorium** may not be perfect, and any contributions are greatly appreciated.
+Proudly built with the assistance of ChatGPT, **Lexorium** is a testament to what can be achieved with knowledge, dedication, and AI-powered help.
+While it may not be perfect, contributions are greatly appreciated to help make it better.

 ## Features

 - **Three-Column Interface**:
   - **Table of Contents**: Quickly navigate through your notes.
-  - **Document View**: View your notes with full markdown support, including syntax highlighting and copy functionality for code blocks.
+  - **Document View**: View your notes with full markdown support, including syntax highlighting and the ability to copy code blocks.
   - **Input Section**: Easily add new notes with headers and body content.

 - **Dark and Light Modes**: